Supply Constraints Analysis

-- Tellurium prices already contribute significantly to module cost and future price could be critical issue to the economic viability of this PV technology
+- Tellurium (Te) prices already contribute significantly to module cost, and future price could be critical to the economic viability of this PV technology.

-This study investigated the impacts of potential tellurium supply constraints on future CdTe PV module deployment and found that:
+In a study published in Solar Energy Materials and Solar Cells, NREL investigated the impacts of potential Te supply constraints on future CdTe PV module deployment and found that:

-- CdTe PV modules can remain cost competitive with future projections for crystalline silicon PV modules even with a 10X increase in Te prices IF technology and manufacturing improvement efficiency and thickness targets are realized
+- CdTe PV modules can remain cost competitive with future projections for c-Si PV modules—even with a 10-times increase in Te prices—if technology and manufacturing improvement efficiency and thickness targets are realized

-- If copper mining is relied upon as the sole source of tellurium, CdTe PV technology may be constrained to around 10 GW of annual production by 2020 and 40–70 GW of annual CdTe production by 2030
+- If copper mining is relied upon as the sole source of Te, CdTe PV technology may be constrained to around 10 GW of annual production by 2020 and 40–70 GW of annual CdTe production by 2030.

-Cost estimates were based on NREL's Manufacturing cost model—a financial simulation of typical CdTe module manufacturing process, including materials and equipment, operational costs, and cost of financing.
+Cost estimates were based on NREL's manufacturing cost model, a financial simulation of typical CdTe module manufacturing processes including materials and equipment, operational costs, and cost of financing.